 Nutrition During Family Emergencies

-Nutrition can be a hard, and sometimes confusing, topic for families to tackle even under normal circumstances.
-This course aims to provide you evidence-based information needed to support your patients by going into more detail on how families can try to maintain a healthy and nutritious lifestyle during times of crisis.
+Maintaining a healthy nutrition plan can be a hard, and sometimes confusing, topic for families to tackle even under normal circumstances.
+Throw a community-based emergency into the mix that limits access to grocery shopping and other food markets and restaurants and the task seems impossible.
+Throughout this interactive course, primary care teams will review evidence-based data and strategies needed to support families’ efforts to maintain a healthy and nutritious lifestyle during times of crisis.

 As a result of this educational activity, learners will be able to: